-- 7.1 We assess pupils' progress in mathematics in the form of formative and summative assessment. - 7.2 We assess pupils progress in mathematics formatively on a lesson on lesson and week by week basis and adjust/adapt our daily plan accordingly to meet
+- 7.1 We assess pupils' progress in mathematics in the form of formative and summative assessment. - 7.2 We assess pupils progress in mathematics formatively on a lesson by lesson and week by week basis and adjust/adapt our daily plan accordingly to meet the needs of all pupils and ensure key concepts are embedded.
+We also use formative assessment on a term by term basis to help us plan the next unit of work.

-- the needs of all pupils and ensure key concepts are embedded.
-We also use formative assessment on a term by term basis to help us plan the next unit of work. - 7.3 We make long-term summative assessments towards the end of the school year, and we use these to assess progress against school and national targets.
-We can then set targets for the next school year and make a summary of each child's progress before discussing it with parents.
+- 7.3 We make termly summative assessments and we use these to assess progress against school and national targets.
+We can then set targets for the next term and make a summary of each child's progress before discussing it with parents.
 We pass this information on to the next teacher at the end of the year, so that s/he can plan for the new school year.
 We make the long-term assessments with the help of end-of-year tests and teacher assessments.
-We use the national tests for children in year 2 and year 6.
-We use PUMA tests at the end of each term in year 1, 2, 3, 4 and 5. - 7.4 We meet on a half termly basis to discuss visual maps generated by Eazmag and set target and booster groupings.
+We use the national tests for children in year 6.
+We use PUMA tests at the end of each term in year 1, 2, 3, 4 and 5. - 7.4 We meet on a termly basis to discuss visual maps generated by Eazmag and set target and booster groupings.